vaginessa/WebBrowserPassView-plugin/README.md

 > And put it on your Green Force USB.

-(in this plugin is WebBrowserPassView program)
+(in this plugin is WebBrowserPassView programm)

 How to activate this programm:

-> open WebBrowserPassView on victim's computer from USB.
+> open WebBrowserPassView on victim's computer from USB and tap the button in this programm "Save selected items".

 And you will have passwords and usernames from other sites!